 • Data Protection Impact Assessments - Under Article 35, DPIAs are required for processing that’s likely to result in high risk to individuals.
 AI-powered recruitment screening almost always meets this threshold.

-These GDPR obligations also overlap significantly with the EU AI Act, which classifies recruiting AI as high-risk under Annex III and adds its own compliance requirements enforceable by August 2, 2026.
-The Act also bans emotion recognition AI in the workplace entirely - if any of your interview tools analyze facial expressions or voice tone, that's already illegal.
+Those same GDPR obligations overlap significantly with the EU AI Act, which classifies recruiting AI as high-risk under Annex III and adds its own compliance requirements enforceable by August 2, 2026.
+The Act also bans emotion recognition AI in the workplace entirely - if any of your interview tools analyze facial expressions or voice tone, that’s already illegal.
 Teams that address both regulations together will avoid duplicating compliance work.

 One thing worth noting: GDPR regulates what data you collect and how you process it.
 The EU AI Act regulates the decisions your tools make with that data.
 Both apply simultaneously.
 A recruiting AI tool that processes data lawfully under GDPR can still violate the EU AI Act if it lacks documentation, human oversight, or bias monitoring.
 Think of them as parallel requirements, not alternatives.